ARCHER2-HPC/archer2-website/about/hardware.md

 banner: web_banners_02.jpg
 ---

 ARCHER2 will be an HPE Cray EX supercomputing system with an estimated peak performance of 28 PFLOP/s.
-The machine will have 5,848 compute nodes, each with dual AMD EPYC Zen2 (Rome) 64 core CPUs at 2.2GHz, giving 748,544 cores in total.
+The machine will have 5,860 compute nodes, each with dual AMD EPYC Zen2 (Rome) 64 core processors at 2.2GHz, giving 750,080 cores in total.

 ARCHER2 should be capable, on average, of over eleven times the science throughput of its predecessor, [ARCHER](http://www.archer.ac.uk).
 This estimate is based on benchmarks of five of the most heavily used research software packages on ARCHER.
 As with all new systems, the relative speedups over ARCHER vary by software and problem size.
 The research software applications used for the benchmarking evaluation are estimated to improve science throughput by the following factors: 8.7x for CP2K, 9.5x for OpenSBLI, 11.3x for CASTEP, 12.9x for GROMACS, and 18.0x for the HadGEM3 climate model.